 - High volume.
-This makes the boards more stable and very easy to get into plane.
+This makes the boards more stable and very easy to get into a plane.

 - Price.
 There is a wide price range for inflatable boards.
-Notwithstanding this, you can have a proper inflatable board for half the price of a hard board.
+Notwithstanding this, you can find proper inflatable boards for half the price of hard boards.